 I founded Studio How-To in 2017, after spending my life creating with friends and family and pursuing several art and craft disciplines.
 My favorites are knitting, quilting, sewing, and generally learning new techniques and crossing techniques across traditional disciplines.

-I am excited to meet you and make something beautiful together.
+I am excited to meet you and make something beautiful together at one of our workshops in Cleveland Heights.
 Come hang out with me and other makers, meet exciting new people, and make something fun, new and beautiful.